szul/chatbot-rogers/README.md

     node server.js

 You can then use the Bot Framework Emulator to open the URL and interact with the bot.

+> If you want to use the `launch.json` in the `.vscode` directory to debug this bot and step through it, put the `.env` in the root of the "chatbot-rogers" directory or add the `envFile` property to the launch configuration and point it to your `.env` file.

+## Example Transcript

 <div style="text-align: center;">